Mills County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Mills County is $64,494.
 This is 15% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 18% lower.
+It is also 18% lower than the national median of $78,538.
 The poverty rate stands at 7.7%.
 This is 44% lower than the state poverty rate of 13.8%.
 The unemployment rate is 3.9%.
 This is 24% lower than the state rate of 5.1%.
 The median home value is $200,200.
 Housing costs are 23% lower than the state median of $260,400.
 The home-value-to-income ratio is 3.1x.
 84.5% of occupied housing units are owner-occupied.
 This homeownership rate is 35% higher than the state average of 62.6%.

 Race & Ethnicity